Matt Giordano

 Matthew Victor Giordano (born October 16, 1982) is an American former professional football safety who currently serves as the assistant defensive backs coach and safeties coach for the Chicago Bears of the National Football League (NFL).
 He was selected by the Indianapolis Colts in the fourth round of the 2005 NFL draft.
 Giordano grew up in Clovis, California, and attended Fresno City College before playing college football for the California Golden Bears.

-Giordano was part of the Colts' Super Bowl XLI championship team that defeated the Chicago Bears.
+Giordano was part of the Colts' Super Bowl XLI championship team.
 He was also a member of the Green Bay Packers, Atlanta Falcons, New Orleans Saints, Oakland Raiders, and St. Louis Rams.

 Early life

 Attending Buchanan High School in Clovis, California, Giordano played a key role as team co-captain in Buchanan's inaugural Valley championship in 2000.
 His football jersey number was 2 while playing for Buchanan.
 As a senior, he had five interceptions and 64 tackles while causing three fumbles, and averaged nine yards per carry and 12.6 yards per reception on offense.
 He broke Buchanan records for longest punt return for a touchdown, most blocked kicks and most interceptions in a game.
-He was a two-time all Tri-River-Athletic-Conference (TRAC) first-team choice and was also named the Defensive Player of the Year by the Clovis Exchange Club and Buchanan High's Most Outstanding Player in football and track in 2001.
+He was a two-time all-Tri-River Athletic Conference (TRAC) first-team choice and was also named the Defensive Player of the Year by the Clovis Exchange Club and Buchanan High's Most Outstanding Player in football and track in 2001.
 Giordano was also crowned individual league champion in the 400 meters in 1999.